Business Negotiation Preparation

 The checklist you need to understand and prepare to achieve your business negotiation goals.

-All good plans are premised on good strategy and adapting our tactics to meet new challenges.
-Strategy is not based on guesswork but on intelligence, and even more importantly, preparation.
-It is one thing to prepare for a negotiation within our own country, but it is entirely different when we consider a business partnership that operates within an altogether different culture.
-If we don't prepare wisely beforehand, then we're likely to be in for a bumpy ride.
+All good negotiation plans are premised on well-chosen strategies and adapting our tactics to meet new challenges.
+Preparation is not based on guesswork but on intelligence, and even more importantly, negotiation research.
+It is one thing to prepare for negotiation within our own country, but it is entirely different when we consider a business partnership that operates within an altogether different culture.
+If we don’t prepare wisely beforehand, then we’re likely to be in for a bumpy ride.

-Next, we must know our authority limits prior to the negotiations - what we can do and not do.
-It is vital that if any agreement is reached, it is not to be considered binding until the appropriate decision makers, have given the agreement their stamp of approval.
+Next, we must know our authority limits prior to the negotiations – what we can do and not do.
+It is vital that if any business negotiation agreement is reached, it is not to be considered binding until the appropriate decision-makers have given the agreement their stamp of approval.

-It may also be helpful if our negotiator has sufficient authority to suggest to their counterpart, that the preliminary agreement has a good prospect of being accepted by the principal decision makers.
-This should all be determined internally prior to the start of any international negotiation.
+It may also be helpful if our negotiator has sufficient authority to suggest to their counterpart, that the preliminary agreement has a good prospect of being accepted by the principal decision-makers.
+This should all be determined internally prior to the start of any international business negotiation.

-Most international arrangements are generally performed by a team of players.
+Most international business agreements are prepared for and executed by negotiation teams.
 Some will be at the table, while others may either be in the background in the country where the deal is being negotiated, or they will be stationed at home base.
-Preparations amongst these various individuals should occur prior to departure.
+Negotiation preparations amongst these various individuals should occur prior to departure.